meredithcook/meredithcook.github.io/_posts/2023-11-17-favorite-board-books.md

   <br>Danielle Hitchen
   <br>Harvest Kids, 2018
   <br>
-  <br>When I was pregnant with my firstborn, I was really excited to find the <a href= "https://amzn.to/3uqcjxu" target= "blank"><i>Baby Believer</i></a> series of board books.
+  <br>When I was pregnant with my firstborn, I was really excited to find the <a href= "https://amzn.to/3uqcjxu" target= "blank">Baby Believer</a> series of board books.
 This series was the exact thing I wanted to read to my kids to begin introducing them to simple theology.
 They're also just beautiful books to look at.
 We have most of the books in this series, but <i>Psalms of Praise</i> was my daughter's favorite.
 </p>

 <p align="center">